Arison7/MessagerApi/README.md

   ![Message Model](https://github.com/Arison7/MessagerApi/assets/89223744/e35da1c0-dfa1-405f-a8bf-794314f024eb)

+## Test Based Development

+This project utilizes Unity Testing to ensure the robustness and reliability of its backend models.
+The comprehensive suite of tests can be explored in the [`main/tests.py`](main/tests.py) file.
+These tests play a crucial role in validating the functionality of our models, contributing to the overall stability and performance of the project.
+Feel free to delve into the tests to gain insights into the rigorous testing approach employed in this project.

 ## WebSocket Communication

 The backend of the Messager API includes a critical component known as [`chatConsumer`](main/consumers.py).
 This consumer enables users to connect to WebSocket channels, each associated with a specific chat, and transmit updates regarding message changes within that particular chat.
 The front-end application then responds to these updates by adjusting the message state accordingly.